Saturday’s earthquake and our tsunami 400 years ago

 • War memorials.
 A previous campaign challenged the government’s proposals to loosen the planning process in favour of developers.

 Civic Sense is the online newsletter published monthly by Civic Voice, with links to civic societies around the country and what they’re doing.

 (Glastonbury Conservation Society has not yet joined Civic Voice.)

 The Chronicles of John Cannon

 Both volumes of The Chronicles of John Cannon are out now (£55 and £65, oup.co.uk).
-Adrian Pearse, who is probably Cannon's nearest descendant, reviews the publication in Newsletter 134.
+Adrian Pearse, a Conservation Society committee member, is probably Cannon's nearest descendant.
+He reviews the publication in Newsletter 134.

 Cannon was born at West Lydford, near Glastonbury, in 1684.
 He worked as an exciseman (tax officer) and then as a scrivener (solicitor’s clerk) and Glastonbury town schoolmaster.
 Throughout his life he kept a meticulous diary, and it contains fascinating detail of people, places and customs that no one else of that period recorded.
 Cannon has been called “the poor man’s Pepys”.

 About the society

 It is somewhat startling to calculate that the Conservation Society has been doing its bit for more than 10% of the tercentenary that Glastonbury as a town recently celebrated: 40 years out of the 300.